Who are the most hated people in Irish history?

-Also known as ‘the Welsh Wizard,’ he split the Irish delegation during the treaty talks and insisted on Irish partition and keeping his unionist backers happy at all costs.
+Also known as ‘the Welsh Wizard,’ this British Prime Minister split the Irish delegation during the treaty talks and insisted on Irish partition and keeping his unionist backers happy at all costs.

 He invented the Black and Tans and was responsible for sending them to Ireland to force the Irish rebellion into surrender.

 In the 1930s, he started the Blueshirts, which was the Irish equivalent of the Nazis.
 He raised a brigade to fight with Franco in the Spanish Civil War and was an admirer of Hitler.

 She allowed ten IRA prisoners, led by Bobby Sands, to starve to death in 1981.
 The bloody-handed move backfired when Sands was elected as MP and kick-started the Sinn Fein political rise a month before his death.

 He was Parachute Regiment commander in Derry in 1972 when he unleashed the paras to fire on unarmed civilians on 'Bloody Sunday.'
 26 were shot and 14 died.
 Subsequently known as “the Butcher of the Bogside.”